Preparing for return

 What to expect

 You may be shocked by the changes you see in your loved one.
-If they have been away for a long time, they will probably have lost a lot of weight and their appearance will be different.
+If they have been away for a long time, they will probably have lost a lot of weight and their appearance and behaviour will be different.
 This can be upsetting and distressing to see.
 You might feel helpless.
 But just being there to support, care and listen is all you need to do.

 The period immediately after their release will be very strange and disorientating for your loved one.
 They will be struggling to come to terms with being free at last, being able to move freely, and they may be emotionally overwhelmed to see family and friends again.
 This may impact on their ability to connect, and might mean they want to spend time apart as well as time together.
 This is not unusual and will change over time.

 The moment of reunion is likely to be highly emotional.
 For the returning hostage, it can be overwhelming and difficult to deal with.
 They might still wonder whether they have really been released.
 They might be overwhelmed by the attention they are receiving.
 They might feel guilty for what they have put you through, or if they have left other hostages behind in captivity.
-This will impact on their behavior and your reaction to one another.
+This will impact on their behaviour and your reaction to one another.

 Think carefully about who will be there for the reunion.
 It can help to limit the number of people to reduce the pressure on the returning hostage.
 They are likely to find it difficult to cope in large groups of people after an extended period of captivity, possibly including periods of being held alone.
 Coordinate with others who have been involved and might be there for the reunion, too, such as the government, the hostage’s employer or private security company.
 Remember that you know your loved one best.
 Make clear to these other agencies who you want to be there for the reunion.
 Take things slowly and at your own pace.

-There is usually a debrief or period of ‘decompression’ after the hostage is released, without any family members present, which will be conducted by experts and supported by trauma specialists.
+There is usually a debrief or period of ‘decompression’ after the hostage is released, usually without any family members present, which will be conducted by experts and may be supported by trauma specialists.
 The hostage will be asked to recount what has happened to them, and this might be used as evidence to support a future investigation and prosecution by law enforcement.

 As a family member, it’s really important you give your loved one the space they need.
 This is the best support you can give in the first few days after they are released.
 In fact, you will all need time to come to terms with what has happened and accept that you are entering a new phase of your lives.